-The Council carried out compliance monitoring checks on the Company's method of wastewater discharge.
-This included the monitoring of the discharge and the Kapuni Stream on the 25th September 2019 and the 21st February 2020.
+The Council carried out compliance monitoring checks on the Company's wastewater discharge and impact on the receiving environment on 23 September 2020 and 5 May 2021.

 Split samples were collected by the Company and the Council from the Company's discharge point, and from the Kapuni Stream, both upstream and downstream of the discharge point.
 Results are presented in Table 3.